-Cost vs Quality.
-How the two go hand in hand
+Cost vs Quality – How the two go hand in hand

-Let’s be honest, whatever it is that you’re spending money on, you would naturally prefer to spend as little as possible.
-That’s just human nature, heck, that’s just nature.
+Let’s be honest; whatever it is that you’re spending money on, you would naturally prefer to spend as little as possible.
+That’s just human nature; heck, that’s just nature.

 It makes sense to begin your selection process by using the cost of a certification as a major determining factor.
 After all, you’re most likely trying to forge a career and thus an income.
 This means you’re not exactly swimming in cash, at least not yet.

 So should you go for the cheapest possible option?
 That really boils down to what you want out of your cert.
-If you want any cert you can find, then, yes, by all means, go for the cheapest you can find.
+If you want any cert you can find, then, by all means, go for the cheapest you can find.

 Big tip: always look at value and not cost.
-Value is the relationship between what you put in vs what you get out.
-In this case, how much you pay vs what quality of knowledge and credentials you’ll ultimately gain.
+Value is the relationship between what you put in vs. what you get out.
+In this case, how much you pay vs. what quality of knowledge and credentials you’ll ultimately gain.